rlawrenc/cosc_304/labs/lab7/nodejs/assign/README.md

 ## Initial Steps

-1. To get started with this assignment, download the [starter project code files](304_lab7_starter_node.zip) and follow the [setup instructions](setup/) to create your development environment.
+1. To get started with this assignment, the [starter project code files](304_lab7_starter_node.zip) are in the repository and follow the [setup instructions](setup/) to create your development environment.

 2. Create the tables and load the sample data into your SQL Server database.
 The file `/routes/loaddata.js` will load the database using the `/ddl/SQLServer_orderdb.ddl` script.
 You can run this file from the command line or by using the URL: `http://127.0.0.1/loaddata`.